Kometa-Team/Kometa/docs/pmm/install/guides/docker.md

     - Plex URL and Token
 5. Then, iteratively:
     - use `docker` to run the image
-    - use a text editor to modify a couple of text files until you have a working config file and a single working metadata file.
+    - use a text editor to modify a couple of text files until you have a working config file and a single working collection file.

 Note that running a Docker container is inherently a pretty technical process.
 If you are unable or unwilling to learn the rudiments of using Docker, this may not be the tool for you.